 Bill McGee gets all the credit for launching me into this creative and oft times frustrating world of author/publisher/marketing.
 With Bill’s passing in October 2019, this world will be my lifeline as I assume the role of “solopreneur” of our indie small press.

 I have a lot of writing projects in various stages of development… however, a little mystery goes a long way, so we’ll see what transpires.

 Sandra V. McGee is a member of Western Writers of America, California Writers Club, and Bay Area Independent Publishers Association.
-Her feature stories about the Nevada divorce ranch era have appeared in Precious Metal (National Automobile Museum, The Harrah Collection), True West, and Roundup (Western Writers of America).
+Her feature stories about the Nevada divorce ranch era have appeared in Precious Metal (National Automobile Museum, The Harrah Collection), True West Magazine, and Roundup, Magazine of Western Writers of America.
 She has a B.A. in Music from the University of California, Berkeley.
 She dislikes using her middle initial, but found it necessary due to the numerous Sandra McGees in Google search engine results.
 When not writing, Sandra’s passions are movies from the 1930s and ’40s, and classical ballet.